 You’ll noticed the simple Noonanization conceit in the above passage: she takes a standard news event that’s backed with empirical data — a free-falling economy, in this case — and refuses to engage with it as such ; no, Peggy is far too self-aware of her writerly perch for that, and she must tackle the news through her creative lens: when Peggy Noonan leaves her Upper East Side apartment for a morning constitutional, does she see all of these “poor people” the news keeps ragging on about?
 Where are the hobos fighting over chunks of raw sirloin, or the street urchins giving handjobs for a penny?

 In the Depression people sold apples on the street.
 They sold pencils.
 Angels with dirty faces wore coats too thin and short and shivered in line at the government surplus warehouse.
 There was the Dust Bowl, and the want of the cities.
 Captains of industry are said to have jumped from the skyscrapers of Wall Street.
 (Yes, those were the good old days.
 Just kidding!)
-People didn’t have enough food.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+People didn’t have enough food.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 They looked like a catastrophe was happening.